 I'm the Director of Teaching, Learning, and Assessment in the Office of Undergraduate Education of the School of Arts and Sciences at Rutgers–New Brunswick.
 I'm also a teacher, a philosopher, and a father.

 A brief biography: born and raised in Cincinnati, Ohio, I received my BA in philosophy from UC Berkeley in 2003.
-I spent a year in Minneapolis, Minnesota before returning to California to begin my graduate studies in philosophy at UCLA.
+After graduating, I spent a year in Minneapolis, Minnesota before returning to California to begin my graduate studies in philosophy at UCLA.
 While at UCLA I also taught philosophy at UCLA Extension.
 In 2012 I received my Ph.D. and moved to New Haven, Connecticut as a Mellon Postdoctoral Fellow in the Whitney Humanities Center and the Department of Philosophy at Yale University.
-For the 2014–2015 academic year—after fifteen years away—I returned to Ohio as a Visiting Assistant Professor in the Philosophy Department at The Ohio State University.
+In 2014—after fifteen years away—I returned to Ohio as a Visiting Assistant Professor in the Philosophy Department at The Ohio State University.
 In 2015 I returned to Los Angeles to join UCLA Extension as Program Director for the Humanities and Social Sciences, where I was proud to help build the DVX program and the UCLA Prison Education Program.
 In 2018 I accepted my current position and my family and I moved ourselves yet again, this time to the garden state.